 My degree in social work from William Woods University qualified me for advanced standing at the University of Missouri.
 As a result, I was able to obtain my master of social work degree in one year and now I'm a licensed therapist.
 The small classes at William Woods and my nine-month internship gave me the education and experience to be qualified for my first job.

-— Stacie Eastwood Smithee, LCSW, social work graduate, director of admissions at Missouri Girls Town
+— Stacie Eastwood Smithee, LCSW, Director of Social Services at Mexico Veteran’s Home

-The Bachelor of Social Work degree at William Woods University consists of 122 distinct credit hours for graduation—including 42 core major credits and 6 credits of required electives, as well as 500 hours of social work experience through program internship requirement.
+The Bachelor of Social Work degree at William Woods University consists of 122 distinct credit hours for graduation—including 42 core major credits and 6 credits of required social work electives, as well as 500 hours of social work experience through the Field Practicum requirement requirement.

 Courses you may take